Amazon.com: Greedfall: The Dying World ...

 What's the Best Starting Profile for Beginners?

-After testing the opening sections with multiple profiles, the Protector and Wild Fighter stand out as the most forgiving choices for new players.
-The Protector's high Endurance (8) and access to Taunt immediately solves the problem of party members taking hits before you understand enemy patterns.
-The Wild Fighter's knockdown tools give you control over fights even when you make mistakes.
+After running multiple profiles through the opening sections, the Protector and Wild Fighter emerge as the most forgiving for new players.
+The Protector's high Endurance (8) and immediate access to Taunt solves the problem of party members absorbing hits before you understand enemy patterns.
+The Wild Fighter's knockdown tools let you control fights even when you misread situations.

-For players who prefer ranged combat, the Hunter offers a safer entry point than the Elite Shooter because its Endurance base is significantly higher, giving you more room to reposition without dying.
+For ranged preferences, the Hunter provides a safer entry than the Elite Shooter because its Endurance base is substantially higher, giving more room to reposition without dying.

-The Healer and Spell Caster profiles are rewarding but demand more awareness of party positioning from the start.
-They are better suited to players already familiar with the game's real-time-with-pause combat rhythm.
+The Healer and Spell Caster profiles reward skilled play but demand stronger awareness of party positioning from the start.
+They suit players already comfortable with the game's real-time-with-pause combat flow.

 Profile Comparison Table